Oxley Career Education Program

 We live in a world where most people have seven or more occupations profession during their lifetimes.
 To thrive in such an environment — to build a career — requires more than typical job placement.
 Beginning on day one and continuing through graduation, the Oxley Career Education Program offers a nationally recognized program that helps students appreciate their strengths and interests, understand the value and range of opportunities associated with their strengths, and strategize how to translate what they love into a meaningful career.

-Every student at the College of Mount Saint Vincent has an assigned faculty and/or professional advisor.
-Professional advisors in the Center for Academic Advisement and the Oxley Career Education Program are available to all students, regardless of their major.
-Students may choose to see an academic advisor for a variety of reasons, including degree requirements, academic progress, or additional information about programs.
+Every student at the College of Mount Saint Vincent has an assigned faculty advisor and an Oxley professional advisor.
+Oxley advisors in the Oxley Career Education Program are available to all students, regardless of their major.
+Students may choose to see an Oxley advisor for a variety of reasons, including degree requirements, academic progress, or additional information about programs.

 The Oxley Career Education Program benefits students by allowing them to identify their professional options and cultivate the skills and expertise necessary to excel.
 Numerous resources and opportunities are available to students as they position themselves for lifelong professional fulfillment and success.
 They will also: